Summer Bass Fishing: How to Find & Catch Bass in the Heat

 These are the general patterns you will see for each body of water.
 Day-to-day you might see exceptions to these depending on the weather.

 Now that you have an understanding of bass movement during the summer, let’s go over where to find them.
 In the summer the key thing to look for is shadows.
 Bass don’t want to be in the direct sun during the summer.

-Bass that move into vegetation, will look for the thickest vegetation.
+Bass will also seek out vegetation to provide them shade.
+For these bass, look for the thickest vegetation in the area.
 If you find a downed tree floating in the middle of vegetation that’s another great place to target.
 Bass want the darkest shadows they can find.
-You want to looks for areas that stick out.

-If you’re fishing a body of water without grass, it’s still all about shadows.
-Look for docks or overhanging trees.
-If there is nowhere for bass to find shade then they will for sure be at the color line.
+If there is nowhere for bass to find shade on a body of water, they will definitely be at the color line.

-The color line is the depth where the light stops penetrating down.
-Bass will sit right on this line and use it as their shade.
-In this case, bass will sit on the line and look up, watching for a meal.
-This scenario is when a topwater bait really does well.
+The color line is the depth where light stops penetrating down.
+Bass will sit right under this line and use it as their shade.
+They will look up and watch for a meal swimming by.
+This is when topwater can be very good.

 How to Catch Bass During the Summer

 Catching summer bass is relatively simple once you find them, especially if you are using the top summer baits.
 Some of the best baits for are crankbaits, small to midsize swim baits, topwater, shaky heads, and swinging jig heads rigged with a creature bait.